 - Cooler of ice water

-To start you want to get a large cooler and put a mixture of ice and water into it, to create an ice bath.
+To start your Maryland style crab cooking feast, you want to get a large cooler and put a mixture of ice and water into it, to create an ice bath.
 Place the live crabs into the bath for several minutes, this makes the crabs dormant and easier to handle with your bare hands.

 To eat a hard shell, you want to turn the crab over on it back and begin by pulling up on the apron.
 Pull it back away from the body and break off.
 Turn the crab over and place your finger in the space created by breaking off the apron and lift the top shell off.
 Next remove and discard the gills (dead man) 6 on each side.
 Break the body in half, the yellowish material found just behind the mouth area is known as the fat.
 Some people consider this a delicacy, and some choose to rinse it away.
 Take one side of the body and hold the swimming paddle just beyond the joint, break free from the body.
 This will expose the lump meat.
 Do this for all remaining legs and claws.
 The rest of the white meat in the body is located in chambers separated by thin walls of cartilage.
 You can remove this meat by using your fingers or by sliding a knife under and lifting it out.
 Last but certainly not least the claws.
 Place the claw on the table pincher facing up.
 Take a sharp knife and your trusty crab mallet, place the blade of the knife just below the pincher and lightly tap with the mallet, just enough to score the shell.
 Use both hands, and snap the claw in half, removing the large piece of claw meat.
 Repeat this process for the upper arm of the claw.

-Now you know how to throw your own Maryland Crab Feast.
+Now you know how to throw your own Chesapeake Blue Crab Feast.
 Your family and friends will love it.